Unity-Technologies/com.unity.cli-project-setup/README.md

-# com.unity.cli-project-setup
+# Unity CLI Project Setup

-Provides a command line parser and options to set editor, build, player, and other Unity settings when running Unity from the command line
+Provides a command line parser and options to set editor, build, player, and other Unity settings when running Unity from the command line.

 ## Developer Guide